 I was exposed to measles, what should I do?

 If you know for sure you have been exposed to measles, you should contact a doctor and you might receive a so called ‘active vaccine’ that will help your immune system activate antibodies.
+The MMR vaccine works best as post-exposure protection if given within 72 hours of exposure.
+If you are immunocompromised, MMR is not suitable — ask specifically about immune globulin (IG), which can be given within 6 days of exposure instead.

 How dangerous is a measles infection?